GeRDI-Project/HarvesterControlCenter/README.md

 ### Running in developer mode

-First, create a super-user and then swith DEBUG mode on in settings.py
+First, create a super-user and then switch DEBUG mode on in settings.py

 ```bash
     python manage.py createsuperuser